 The symptoms of peptic ulcers, which comprise gastric (or stomach) ulcers and duodenal ulcers, can vary from person to person and with the location of the ulcer.
 You may have an ulcer without experiencing any symptoms, have obvious symptoms, or experience a complication, such as bleeding or perforation.
-However, doctors recognise the following symptoms as being the most common ones associated with peptic ulcers.

 Common symptoms of peptic ulcers